A homeless man charged with burning down the Eastside’s largest mosque pleaded guilty to first-degree reckless burning on Sept. 15.

 Following the fire, around 500 Bellevue residents filled Sammamish High School’s auditorium to learn about how they could help the Islamic Center of the Eastside rebuild.

-This Thursday, Sept.
-21, the center will hold their monthly meeting to discuss a construction project to rebuild the mosque.
-The meeting will focus on the floor plan layouts and will seek feedback from the community.
+On Thursday, the center held their monthly meeting to discuss a construction project to rebuild the mosque.
+The meeting focused on the floor plan layouts and sought feedback from the community.

 For more information on the Islamic Center of the Eastside, visit www.eastsidemosque.com.